gdsports/usbh_midi_samd/README.md

 # usbh_midi_samd
 USB Host MIDI for Arduino SAMD boards

+WARNING: This repo is no longer maintained.
+See https://github.com/gdsports/USB_Host_Library_SAMD for the latest USBH_MIDI driver.

 usbh_midi_samd is the USBH_MIDI driver from the USB Host Shield 2.0 project to the ArduinoCore-samd project.
 Most of the time was spent fixing bulk in/out pipes.
 A USB OTG to host cable or adapter is required.